Luxerails/pybefunge/README.md

 pybefunge
 =========

-Befunge Interpreter in Python.
+Befunge Interpreter in Python.<br />
 Usage: befunge.py code.txt.
-Should work correctly with all the instructions.
+Should work correctly with all the instructions.<br />
 Todo: a debugger?